 12:00 pm CHOWDAH IS SERVED!
 (RESTAURANTS SIGN UP HERE) Buy your bracelets from volunteers circulating through the line.
 Chowder + drink: $12 Chowder + drink + apple pie or crisp a la mode: $15 Kids’ price chowder + drink: $5

 12:00 pm until it’s gone Apple pie & crisp on sale.
 Grab a slice a la mode!
-(To participate in the apple pie contest, REGISTER HEREthen drop your pie off at the chamber’s tent before 11:00am) 1:00 pm - 3:00 pm - Live Music at the Gazebo Crunchy Western Boys (bluegrass)
+(To participate in the apple pie contest as an amateur or professional pie maker, REGISTER HEREthen drop your pie off at the chamber’s tent before 11:00am.)

-1:00 pm –3:00 pm Free horse-drawn wagon rides leaving from the corner by Chapman Inn
+1:00–3:00 pm - Free Horse-Drawn Wagon Rides leaving from the corner by Chapman Inn, 2 Church Street

-2:00 pm Winners announced for the chowdah cookoff and apple pie contest!
+2:00 pm - WINNERS ANNOUNCED for the chowdah cookoff and apple pie contest! at the gazebo

-8:45 -10:30 am Tour of Hancock Lumber's Bethel sawmill Hancock Lumber, proud sponsor of Bethel Harvestfest & Chowdah Cookoff, is offering a very special inside-scoop tour of its Bethel sawmill, where it manufacturers world-class Eastern White Pine products.
+8:45 -10:30 am - Tour of Hancock Lumber's Bethel sawmill Hancock Lumber, proud sponsor of Bethel Harvestfest & Chowdah Cookoff, is offering a very special inside-scoop tour of its Bethel sawmill, where it manufacturers world-class Eastern White Pine products.
 Limited to the first 25 registrants.
-Don't miss this interesting opportunity!
-Call Bethel Area Chamber of Commerce at 824-2282 to register.
+It sold out last year, so don't miss this great opportunity!

-Sunday, September 16, 2018 10:00 am – 1:00 pm Ecumenical church service and CROP Walk with West Parish Congregational Church - The public is welcome to a special church service with a community choir on the town common at 10:00 am.
-This service will be followed by a picnic lunch (bring your own) and the CROP (Communities Respond to Overcome Poverty) Walk leaving from the town common at 12 noon.
+Sunday, September 22, 2019 10:00 am – 1:00 pm Ecumenical church service and CROP Walk with West Parish Congregational Church - The public is welcome to a special church service with a community choir on the town common at 10:00 am.
+This service will be followed by a picnic lunch (bring your own) and the CROP (Communities Respond to Overcome Poverty) Walk leaving from the town common at 11:30am.
 The CROPWalk supports the work of Church World Service (75%) around the world with disaster relief and reducing the root causes of poverty and hunger.
 The local effort (25%) supports the Bethel Food Pantry's efforts to respond to hunger needs in this immediate area.
-10:00 am Interfaith Service with a community choir 11:00 am Picnic Lunch (please bring your own) 11:30 am Registration for CROP Walk 12:00pm Walk starts (approx. 3 miles)
+10:00 am Interfaith Service with a community choir 11:00 am Picnic Lunch (please bring your own) 11:00 am - 11:30 am Registration 11:30 am Start the CROP Walk (approx. 3 miles)